-Legal Obligations
+Legal Obligations:

 Users must adhere to all federal, state, and local laws regarding the use of technology.
-These include but are not limited to: 701 JAR 5L120 Prevention of Objectionable Material Transmitted to Schools via Computer, KRS 434.520 Unlawful Access to a Computer, KRS 434.845 Misuse of Computer Information, Plagiarism and violations of copyright laws, and Destruction of district equipment and/or data Care of Resources:

-All users will demonstrate proper care/use of district technology equipment.
+These include but are not limited to: 701 JAR 5L120 Prevention of Objectionable Material Transmitted to Schools via Computer, KRS 434.520 Unlawful Access to a Computer, KRS 434.845 Misuse of Computer Information, Plagiarism and violations of copyright laws, and Destruction of district equipment and/or data Care of Resources: All users will demonstrate proper care/use of district technology equipment.
 Users should log-on using their unique ids and passwords.
-Users should log-off when finished.
+Users should log-

+An users will demonstrate proper carefuse of district technology equipment.
+Users should log-on using their unique los and passwords.
+Users should logoff when finished.
 Users should not leave the computer while logged-on.
 Users should not allow others to use a computer they are logged-on.
 Computers and monitors should be turned off at the end of the day.

-Other
+Other: